mikeblakeney/arduino-attopilot-sensor/README.md

 Use an Arduino to read Attopilot voltage sensor.

 Uses the following pinout:
-Sensor Pin	Arduino Pin
+Sensor Pin to Arduino Pin
-V				A0
+V to A0
-I				A1
+I to A1
-GND				GND
+GND	to GND

 [Sensor Docs](http://dlnmh9ip6v2uc.cloudfront.net/datasheets/Sensors/Current/DC%20Voltage%20and%20Current%20Sense%20PCB%20with%20Analog%20Output.pdf)